NPellet/lambda-wrappers/README.md

 ### <a name='NotesontheWrapperFactory'></a>Notes on the Wrapper Factory

-- `manager.apiGatewayWrapperFactory()` (and similarly for all other event sources) is to be done for every lambda that you wish to create.
-Its only argument defines the name of the handler function to be implemented in the controller
+- `manager.apiGatewayWrapperFactory()` (and similarly for all other event sources) must be called for every lambda that must be created.
+It takes a single argument: the name of the handler function to be implemented in the controller
 - `.setTsInputType<T>()` informs the interface on the input type you're expected to receive.
 We're not talking about the raw type (e.g. `APIGatewayEvent`), but rather
   - The `body` field for the API gateway (will be JSON.parse'd if the Content-Type is application/json)
   - The `detail` field for the Event Bridge